meltyourface/blank/posts/Rites/Rite-of-Ancestral-Honoring-Guidance/index.md

 ---
 Rite of Ancestral Recognition

-Objective: To venerate and honor the spirits of ancestors, seeking their wisdom and guidance while strengthening the connection with the otherworldly realms.
+**Objective**: To venerate and honor the spirits of ancestors, seeking their wisdom and guidance while strengthening the connection with the otherworldly realms.

-Components:
+**Components**:

 1. **Candles**: Seven white candles to represent purity, divinity, and illumination.
 2. **Incense**: Sandalwood for protection and purification; copal to strengthen the connection to ancestors and to honor their memory.